mmcnabb97/schemeExercises/Chapter2.md

 Scheme number representation: It contains full access to operations one would want on all nonnegative integers.
 It cannot though handle operations that are centered on a base besides base 10 (i.e. bitshift, xor)

-Bignum representation: Can represent all nonnegative
+Bignum representation: Can represent all nonnegative integers and can handle a variety of bases.
+Many mathamatic operations are not applicable without conversion to another form (i.e. exponentials, non-bitshift division).
 ```
 </details>